michealparks/2026/README.md

 The library itself can be found at [src/lib/core](https://github.com/michealparks/2026/tree/main/src/lib/core).

-The result of this experiment was discovering that there was a lot of possible downsizing, simplification, and redundancy removal.
+The result of this experiment was discovering that there was some possible downsizing, simplification, and redundancy removal.

-Also, a lot less work can still be done by the library while achieving the same results.
+Also, less work can still be done by the library while achieving the same results.

+I also wanted to see what an entirely runes-based version of Threlte would look like.

 Finally, I think there are some areas where API ergonomics can be improved.